 "Come On-a My House" wasn't the only song Clooney would record in an exaggerated dialect.
 Fans of Mad Men might recognize her hit from the following year, "Botch-a-Me."

 Clooney was more than an acclaimed singer – she was also an award-winning actress.
-As her recording career was heating up, she starred along with Bing Crosby in White Christmas.
+As her recording career was heating up, she starred with Bing Crosby, Danny Kaye and Vera-Ellen in White Christmas.

 Clooney had a great relationship with her famous nephew, George Clooney, with whom she once appeared on a memorable two-episode arc of ER.
 She won an Emmy for her performance, and younger viewers were introduced to their heartthrob's very talented aunt.

 Written by Linnea Crowther.
 Find her on Google+.